cotsog/Polar-Bears/readme.md

 # Docker Deployment Tests
-"Learning is recursion, recursion is recursion and recursion"
+"Learning is recursion, recursion is recursion and more recursion"
 - Each step is explained individually

 ## Working
 - Django 2.0.3
 - Gunicorn 19.7.1
-- Develop with `docker-compose up`
 - Environment variables `local.env`

+__NOTES:__
+- Develop with `docker-compose up`, the `my_app_test` folder is actually a docker volume.
-__NOTE__: Gunicorn is not recommended during development, only deployment
+- Gunicorn is not recommended during development, only deployment.

 ## Tasks
-- Add the most recent version of rest to Django
+- Add the most recent version of `REST framework` to `Django`
   - With some other goodies... like `caddy` and `guardian`
+- Add Continuous Integration
+  - With `Travis CI` because I haven't used it yet
+  - Leave `Heroku` for later
+  - Comparison to `CircleCI`
+    - Do I really want to compare it with `Jenkins`?
-- Add an nginx container
+- Add an `nginx` container
   - Tie it in with the django container
   - Make and add temp SSL certificates
 - Add frontend JS web interface
   - Simple gulp project `black-bears` submodule
-  - Intergrate all elements (nginx, gunicorn, django, frontend)
+  - Intergrate all elements (`nginx`, `gunicorn`, `django`, `frontend`)
-  - Simple Backbone-Marionette project submodule
+  - Simple `Backbone` and `Marionette` project submodule
-- Refactor Django core project into submodule
+- Refactor `Django` core project into submodule
-- Add a Celery container
+- Add a `Celery` container
-- Add Rabbitmq
+- Add `Rabbitmq`
   - As a container? or incorporate it
-- Setup secrets for the deployment of swarms
+- Setup `secrets` for the deployment of swarms

 ## Extras
 #### For docker toolbox, use docker's ip instead of `localhost`.